About Ulstrup Creek Trail

 Mountain Hardwear Monkey Man Fleece Jacket

 The Mountain Hardwear Monkey Man fleece jacket is super light but provides great warmth due to the Polartec High Loft material.
 It is also breathable, quick-drying and has three conveniently placed pockets.
 The downsides are that it gets smelly quite fast and causes static electricity when worn in combination with Merino base layers.
 However, it is still the best fleece jacket I have ever had, and I use it basically on every hike in cold weather.
+You can read the full review of the fleece jacket here.

 Conclusion and photo gallery